techlead-shootorder/automation/packages/docs/pages/apps/salesforce/connection.md

 1. Acknowledge the information and click on the **Continue** button.
 1. In the **API (Enable OAuth Settings)** section, click the **Manager Consumer Details** button.
 1. You may be asked to verify your identity.
 To see the consumer key and secret, verify and proceed.
-1. Copy the **Consumer Key** value from the page to the `Consumer Key` field on Automatisch.
+1. Copy the **Consumer Key** value from the page to the `Consumer Key` field on automatisch.
-1. Copy the **Consumer Secret** value from the page to the `Consumer Secret` field on Automatisch.
+1. Copy the **Consumer Secret** value from the page to the `Consumer Secret` field on automatisch.
-1. Click **Submit** button on Automatisch.
+1. Click **Submit** button on automatisch.
-1. Now, you can start using the Salesforce connection with Automatisch.
+1. Now, you can start using the Salesforce connection with automatisch.